• Skip to primary navigation

 • Place the pork chops into a resealable bag.

-• In a medium bowl, whisk together the oil, lemongrass, shallot, garlic, fish sauce, soy sauce, brown sugar, honey, sesame oil and salt.
+• In a medium bowl, whisk together the oil, lemongrass, shallot, garlic, fish sauce, oyster sauce, and brown sugar.

 • Pour the marinade over the pork chops in the plastic bag, making sure it evenly coats each piece of meat.

-• Seal and place the bag in a large bowl (as the bones may puncture the bag) in the refrigetor overnight.
+• Seal and place the bag in a large bowl in the refrigerator overnight.

 • To grill, preheat the grill to 400 degrees Fahrenheit, on medium high heat.
 Grill for about 6 minutes on each side (see notes below for grill time for thicker cuts).